yapb/docs/docs/waypointing.rst

 Waypoints with fixed radius
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note:: Some waypoint types will always have, and require, a radius of zero.
-The radii of these waypoint types :redbold:`should NOT be changed!` The types with fixed radii are: :chocolate:`Ladder`, Rescue, :cyan:`Camp` (no matter if team specific or not) and :purple:`Map Goal`.
+The radius of these waypoint types :redbold:`should NOT be changed!` The types with fixed radius are: :chocolate:`Ladder`, Rescue, :cyan:`Camp` (no matter if team specific or not) and :purple:`Map Goal`.

 Connecting Waypoints